-A Swedish study, published in the August 2013 online issue of BMJ Open indicates that a higher number of psychosocial stressors in middle-aged women were associated with increased risk of dementia and Alzheimer’s disease (AD) decades later in life.
+A Swedish study, published in the August 2013 online issue of BMJ Open indicates that stress in middle-age women is associated with increased risk of dementia and Alzheimer’s disease (AD) decades later in life.
 This is perhaps the first population study on the relationship between midlife stressors and increased risk of dementia in late life.

 Stress in adulthood is known to influence mental health later in life, and prolonged exposure to stress and increased levels of glucocorticoids are linked with poorer memory performance and hippocampal atrophy, and an increased production of proinflammatory cytokines in the brain.
 Stress may lead to a cumulative burden to the brain with dysregulation in neuroendocrine systems.
 For instance, a study among Holocaust survivors found that higher levels of stress hormones remained decades after the traumatic experience.